Fremont–Winema National Forest: Winema National Forest

 The Winema National Forest is a national forest in Klamath County on the eastern slopes of the Cascades in south-central Oregon and covers 1045548 acre.
 The forest borders Crater Lake National Park near the crest of the Cascades and stretches eastward into the Klamath Basin.
 Near the floor of the basin the forest gives way to vast marshes and meadows associated with Upper Klamath Lake and the Williamson River drainage.
 To the north and east, extensive stands of ponderosa and lodgepole pine grow on deep pumice and ash that blanketed the area during the eruption of Mount Mazama nearly 7,000 years ago.
 A 1993 Forest Service study estimated that the extent of old growth (economic definition) in the forest was 711674 acre.

 There are local ranger district offices located in Chemult, Chiloquin, and Klamath Falls.

 History

-The forest is named after Toby Riddle, a Modoc woman also known as "Winema".

 Founded in 1961, the Winema National Forest was initially protected as the Cascade Range Forest Reserve from 1893 to 1907, when it became the Cascade (South) National Forest.
 In 1908, it changed to the Mazama National Forest and then Crater Lake National Forest until 1932.
 The land was part of the Rogue River National Forest from 1932 to 1961, when it was designated the Winema National Forest.
+It was named after Toby Riddle, a Modoc woman also known as "Winema" who served as a translator for the US Army during the Modoc War of 1872 to 1873.
 In 2002, it was administratively combined with the Fremont National Forest.
 The Winema National Forest separately is the third-largest national forest (after the Nez Perce National Forest and the Okanogan–Wenatchee National Forest) that is contained entirely within one county.